Ostruktur/API-lab/MartinsFolder/Example 1/readme.md

 Seems promising and i should be able to substitute the .csv with a plantbased or write my own .csv to reach the goal will start playing around with the layout and style aswell.

+I have managed to load a local Monstera.csv file and im getting some small results, it can read the "Family" - value from the file, but nothing much else at the moment.